Nyyyop/adoptera-husdjur/README.md

 The application uses many different functions that are present in "class" functions in Python, such as instances, classes, modules, and `__name__`.
 For routing, the project utilizes Flask's `route`, `request`, `response`, and `endpoints`.

-Whether you're looking for a furry friend or want to find a loving home for a pet, this application is here to help.

 ## Table of Contents

 - [Introduction](#introduction)